 In order to properly send data to Kontakt.io Cloud, Gateways have to be able to reach the internet.
 Right now, it's possible to connect through a 802.11b/g/n/ac WiFi network operating on the 2.4GHz/5GHz band.

-The initial firmware release supports only WiFi authentication schemes based on pre-shared keys, like WPA(2) Personal.
-Support for certificate-based schemes (WPA2 Enterprise) is scheduled for later firmware updates.
+The firmware supports WiFi authentication schemes based on pre-shared keys, like WPA(2) Personal and WPA2 Enterprise using PEAP MSCHAPv2 protocol.

-Gateways need to have access to certain remote resources if they are suppose to operate correctly, so a network firewall has to allow them to communicate with:
+Gateways need to have access to certain remote resources if they are supposed to operate correctly, so a network firewall has to allow them to communicate with:

 - Kontakt.io Cloud – this is where Gateways send and receive data & configuration updates.